stub42/postgresql-charm/README.md

 If there is a single PostgreSQL unit related, the state will be 'standalone'.
 All database connections of course go to this unit.

-If there are more than one PostgreSQL unit related, the client charm must only use units with state set to 'master' or 'hot standby'.
+If there is more than one PostgreSQL unit related, the client charm must only use units with state set to 'master' or 'hot standby'.
 The unit with 'master' state can accept read and write connections.
 The units with 'hot standby' state can accept read-only connections, and